• 10.00am - 5.30pm

 Conflict in Europe

 This gallery explores the Army’s role in maintaining stability in Europe from the 1700s to the present day.
-It charts the ebb and flow of power and influence, and also shows how fighting on the Continent has affected the fate of the British Isles.
+It charts the ebb and flow of power and influence, and also demonstrates how fighting on the Continent has impacted the fate of the British Isles.

 Visit the gallery